tzilkha/reverse_proxy_rs/README.txt

 Tests can easily be done through Postman or any other method localy `https://[origin]:[port]/[path?]`.

 # Improvements
 Besides the improements made to cache optimization there are also areas where error handling could be better (invalid port, origin etc.).
 Additionally a way to dynamically decide the TTL on starting the program would be a better user experience - right now its fixed on 30 seconds.

+Additionally, as is there are ways to bypass the proxy (depending on the origin) for example, adding multiple slashes // for an origin such as blockstream causes the additional slashes to be removed, meaning that a user can make continuous requests, each one with an additional slash, and they would all check out as not being cached and the origin will be checked.
+This is origin dependant, different origins have their own vulnerabilities which can be taken into account.
 And many more..